tobiasrm/tinylog-tagging-rollingfilewriter/README.md

 ## Comments
 - **Versioning**.
-The versioning uses the original Tinylog versions for clarity about the underlying libary, e.g. tinylog-tagging-rollingfilewriter in version 1.3.1 uses Tinylog v1.3.1 (see [pom.xml](https://github.com/tobiasrm/tinylog-tagging-rollingfilewriter/blob/master/pom.xml)).
-If needed, you may simply exclude it and use another Tinylog version.
+The versioning uses the original tinylog versions for clarity about the underlying libary, e.g. tinylog-tagging-rollingfilewriter in version 1.3.1 uses tinylog v1.3.1 (see [pom.xml](https://github.com/tobiasrm/tinylog-tagging-rollingfilewriter/blob/master/pom.xml)).
+If needed, you may simply exclude it and use another tinylog version.

-## Other Tinylog writer extensions
+## Other tinylog writer extensions
-See also my other Tinylog writer extension projects:
+See also my other tinylog writer extension projects:

 -  [tinylog-coloredconsole](https://github.com/tobiasrm/tinylog-coloredconsole) for colored log-level and arbitrary source-code generated data through custom tags
 - [tinylog-tagging-filewriter](https://github.com/tobiasrm/tinylog-tagging-filewriter) writer extension to remove custom strings (e.g. the tinylog-coloredconsole custom tags) before writing (based on filewriter)